AckerlyXu/heima/articles/hdinsight/hdinsight-high-availability-linux.md

-<properties
+---
-    pageTitle="High availability features of HDInsight (Hadoop) | Azure" description="Learn how Linux-based HDInsight clusters improve reliability and availability by using an additional head node.
-You will learn how this impacts Hadoop services such as Ambari and Hive, as well as how to individually connect to each head node using SSH." services="hdinsight"
+title: High availability features of HDInsight (Hadoop) | Azure
+description: Learn how Linux-based HDInsight clusters improve reliability and availability by using an additional head node.
+You will learn how this impacts Hadoop services such as Ambari and Hive, as well as how to individually connect to each head node using SSH.
-    editor="cgronlun"
-    manager="jhubbard"
-    author="Blackmist"
-    documentationcenter=""
-    tags="azure-portal" />
-<tags
-    ms.assetid="99c9f59c-cf6b-4529-99d1-bf060435e8d4"
-    ms.service="hdinsight"
-    ms.workload="big-data"
-    ms.tgt_pltfrm="na"
-    ms.devlang="multiple"
-    ms.topic="article"
-    ms.date="01/12/2017"
-    wacn.date=""
-    ms.author="larryfr" />
+services: hdinsight
+editor: cgronlun
+manager: jhubbard
+author: Blackmist
+documentationcenter: ''
+tags: azure-portal

+ms.assetid: 99c9f59c-cf6b-4529-99d1-bf060435e8d4
+ms.service: hdinsight
+ms.workload: big-data
+ms.tgt_pltfrm: na
+ms.devlang: multiple
+ms.topic: article
+ms.date: 01/12/2017
+wacn.date: ''
+ms.author: larryfr
+---

 # Availability and reliability of Hadoop clusters in HDInsight